 How to Know if You've Torn Your ACL

 So whether you've decided to get the surgery, or not, you'll want to start improving the stability of your core/hip/knee.
 Get good at the following exercises as they will increase your stability and control of your core and hip which will decrease excessive, injurious movement in the knee.
 I'd recommend getting started right away with these.
-Make sure you only perform these motions pain free.
+Make sure you only perform these motions pain-free.
 You should start with easier versions of these exercises then progress to the more difficult ones.
-The progressions are shown in the videos.